jonnonz1/nz-statute-book/acts/public/2012/electronic-identity-verification-act-2012.md

   (b) the individual's sex:
   (c) the individual's date of birth:
   (d) the individual's place of birth.
-(2) The following table sets out details that may be included in an electronic identity credential under each of the paragraphs in subsection (1):Core identity informationDetails that may be includedFull nameMay include all or any of the following:SexMay include all or any of the following:Date of birthMay include day, month, and year of birthPlace of birthMay include all or any of the following details about the individual's place of birth:
+(2) The following table sets out details that may be included in an electronic identity credential under each of the paragraphs in subsection (1):The following table is small in size and contains 2 columns.
+Column 1 is headed Core identity information.
+Column 2 is headed Details that may be included.Core identity informationDetails that may be includedFull nameMay include all or any of the following:SexMay include all or any of the following:Date of birthMay include day, month, and year of birthPlace of birthMay include all or any of the following details about the individual's place of birth:
   (a) the individual's current name (that is, the individual's name at the time of applying for an electronic identity credential to be issued):
   (b) the individual's full name at birth (if different from the current name):
   (c) other names the individual has used before applying for an electronic identity credential to be issued or renewed: